 Pantone colour matching works for letterpress inks.
 Supply the Pantone reference at file submission; we match using Pantone coated or uncoated references depending on the cotton stock selected.
 Specialty metallic and fluorescent Pantone colours may not be available in letterpress ink form; confirm at specification stage.

 Plate file preparation takes one working day.
-Press setup for a new design takes half a working day.
+Press setup for a new design take half a working day.
 Production on a typical 500 piece run takes two to three working days on the press itself.
 Quality inspection and finishing adds one to two working days.
 Total timeline from artwork approval to dispatch ready typically runs five to seven working days, with express production reducing this to three to four days when press schedule allows.

 Minimum letterpress business card order is 250 pieces.
 Letterpress economics favour larger runs because the plate manufacturing and press setup costs are fixed regardless of quantity; spreading those across more pieces reduces per unit cost.
-Typical production quantities are 250, 500, 1,000, and 2,500 pieces; orders above 2,500 are produced in multiple press runs within the same plate.
+Typical production quantities are 250, 500, 1,000, and 2,500 pieces; orders above 2,500 are produced in multiple press runs within same plate.

 Plate manufacturing is a one time cost per design.
-Once the plate exists, reorders of the same design skip the plate cost and run faster through the production line.
+Once the plate exists, reorders of the same design skip plate cost and run faster through the production line.
 For clients with established card designs, reorders typically complete in three to four working days at a meaningfully lower unit cost than the initial run.

-Letterpress cards cost two to three times the unit price of standard digital business cards.
-This premium reflects the press time (letterpress runs slower than offset or digital), the plate manufacturing cost, the cotton paper cost (cotton is more expensive than wood pulp coated stocks), and the skilled press operator time required.
+Letterpress cards cost two to three times unit price of standard digital business cards.
+This premium reflects press time (letterpress runs slower than offset or digital), the plate manufacturing cost, the cotton paper cost (cotton is more expensive than wood pulp coated stocks), and the skilled press operator time required.
 Clients specifying letterpress understand they are paying for a different category of card than standard printing.

 For clients balancing budget against premium positioning, the trade offs are useful to understand.
-500 letterpress cards cost roughly the same as 1500 to 2000 digital cards.
+500 letterpress cards cost roughly same as 1500 to 2000 digital cards.
 If the primary driver is card handout volume, digital production wins on cost per piece.
 If the primary driver is card impact per handover, letterpress wins on the premium signal.
-For senior executive roles handing out fewer cards to higher value contacts, letterpress economics often come out favourably despite the higher unit price.
+For senior executive roles handing out fewer cards to higher value contacts, letterpress economics often come out favourably despite higher unit price.

 Letterpress business cards are physically durable when handled reasonably.
 The thick cotton paper resists bending, fold damage, and minor abrasion significantly better than thinner coated cards.
 The recessed impression does not wear out; it is physically structural to the card rather than a surface application that can be degraded.

-Water exposure softens cotton paper and can distort the impression if the card is fully soaked and dried.
+Water exposure softens cotton paper and can distort impression if the card is fully soaked and dried.
 Brief moisture contact (light rain exposure, wallet moisture) does not cause lasting damage; extended soaking does.
 Storage in dry conditions and avoidance of full water exposure keeps letterpress cards in presentation condition indefinitely.

 UV exposure over years will fade coloured inks on letterpress cards slightly, as with any printed material.
 Storage out of direct sunlight preserves colour integrity.
 For cards in active daily use, the card typically ages through handling wear before UV degradation becomes noticeable.